 The station is in a central location and readily accessible by subway (Northern Line, Piccadilly Line, Victoria Line) or bus (for example, bus lines 17, 59, and 205).

-Special tip: Immediately next to the famous platform 9¾ is the Harry-Potter Shop, where you can buy cards, books, films, T-shirts, magnets, magic wands, Bertie Bott’s Every Flavor Beans, and much more.
-The design of the shop is modeled on the specialist retail store Garrick Ollivanders, where Harry bought his magic wands in the movie.
+Don’t miss: Immediately next to the famous platform 9¾ is the Harry-Potter Shop, where you can buy cards, books, films, T-shirts, magnets, magic wands, Bertie Bott’s Every Flavor Beans, and much more.
+The design of the shop is modelled on the specialist retail store Garrick Ollivanders, where Harry bought his magic wands in the movie.

 The best way to get there is to take the subway to Camden Town.
 It’s only a five-minute walk from the station to the zoo.